-An impairment loss is recognized within earnings or loss.
+An impairment loss is recognized within the statement of income and comprehensive income.
 A previously recognized impairment loss may be reversed if the assumptions used to determine the recoverable amount have changed since the impairment loss recognition.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation and depletion, if no impairment loss had been recognized.

-(j) Cash and cash equivalents
+(i) Cash and cash equivalents